Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Note a bug in the software is that the FASTA file with the adapters need to be located in your current folder.
 A path to another folder with the adapter files yields an error. [optional] [<https://wiki.bits.vib.be/index.php/Parameters_of_Trimmomatic>];

 - `SLIDINGWINDOW` Sliding window trimming which cuts out sequences within the window if the average quality score within the window is lower than a certain threshold.
-Parameters should be given as : `L_window:Q_min` where `L_window` is the window size (in terms of basepairs) and `Q_min` the average threshold quality. [optional];
+Parameters should be given as `SLIDINGWINDOW:L_window:Q_min` where `L_window` is the window size (in terms of basepairs) and `Q_min` the average threshold quality. [optional];

 - `LEADING` Cut the bases at the start (5’ end) of a read if the quality is below a certain threshold.
 Note that when, for example, the parameter is set to 3, the quality score Q=0 to Q=2 will be removed.
+Parameters should be given as `LEADING:Q_min` where `Q_min` is the threshold quality score.
 All basepairs will be removed until the first basepair that has a quality score above the given threshold. [optional];

 - `TRAILING` Cut the bases at the end (3’ end) of a read if the quality is below a certain threshold.
 Note that when, for example, the parameter is set to 3, the quality score Q=0 to Q=2 will be removed.